dimitri-nicolo/calico/master/networking/dual-tor.md

 What happens then is:

--  The {{site.prodname}} BIRD daemon that runs on each node advertises a /32 route for that node's loopback address.
+-  {{site.prodname}}, on each node, advertises a /32 route for that node's loopback address.

 -  That /32 route is propagated dynamically through the BGP network, according as the dual connectivity planes are or are not working.